iris-edu/noise-toolkit/README.md

     - ntk_extractPolarHour.py – a Python script to extract polarization parameters for the given channels and bounding parameters
     - ntk_binPolarDay.py – a Python script to bin polarization attributes to daily files for a given channel tag and bounding parameters

- FILES:

-    PSD.CHANGES
+**CHANGES:**

-       - a text file containing the history of changes to the PDF/PSD bundle ME.CHANGES
+    PSD.CHANGES - history of changes to the PDF/PSD bundle
-       - a text file containing the history of changes to the ME bundle POLAR.CHANGES
-       - a text file containing the history of changes to the POLAR bundle
+    ME.CHANGES - history of changes to the ME bundle POLAR.CHANGES - history of changes to the POLAR bundle

+**MORE INFORMATION:**

+See the Wiki pages at https://github.com/iris-edu/noise-toolkit/wiki

+ COMMENTS/QUESTIONS:

+    Please contact manoch@iris.washington.edu